Generate Connection Points

 Point Distribution Mode

-Select the tie point distribution mode.
-Two options are provided: Conventional and Uniform.
-Default is Conventional.
+Select the connection point distribution mode.
+Two methods are provided: Conventional and Uniform.
+The default is Conventional.

-• Conventional: Divides each overlapping area into N*M sub-regions, then selects n image blocks of 512*512 size from each sub-region for corresponding point matching, ensuring stable and reliable tie points.
-The generated tie points will cover the entire overlapping area as much as possible.
+• Conventional: Divides each overlapping area into N*M sub-regions, then selects n 512*512 image blocks from each sub-region for homologous point matching, ensuring the stability and reliability of the homologous points.
+The generated connection points will cover the entire overlapping area as much as possible.

-• Uniform: The generated tie points will be evenly distributed across the overlapping area.
-The number of points is fewer than in regular distribution, but the distribution is more uniform, suitable for images with significant internal distortion.
+• Uniform: The generated connection points will be evenly distributed within the overlapping area.
+The number of points is less than in the conventional distribution, but the distribution is more uniform.
+This is suitable for situations where the internal distortion of the imagery is significant.

 PointDistributionMethod